 I say this again to hammer home the point: it is the same no matter where you look.
 Any land mass that opposes the general flow of the current will trap sand, lost whales (dead or alive), seaweeds, logs, and other floating trash.

 They usually move the whales off the beach and then hold them there until the falling tide starts washing out.
 Sometimes they release too soon or the whales break away from their grip.
 When this happens, the poor whale starts swimming fast and just turns around and heads back to shore.
 If there are nearby rocks, the ACOUSTICALLY BLIND WHALES continuously bang into them in a BLIND craze.
-I have never seen a video that offers more PROOF of lost echo navigation any better than the one below.
-Please watch it!
+I have never seen a video that offers more PROOF of lost echo-navigation any better than the one above.
+Please watch it again!

-On the other hand, when the weather kicks up a strong shoreward wind that overpowers the tidal flow back out to sea, waiting on the tide to drop before releasing the whales will not work.
+On the other hand, when the weather kicks up a strong shoreward wind that overpowers the tidal flow back out to sea, waiting for the tide to drop before releasing the whales will not work.
 Re-floating in such conditions is impossible, and the rescue teams know it, so they inject them with a deadly substance or shoot them in the head as revealed in the video below:

 Healthy dolphins know how to have fun offshore during heavy seas.

 Why do whale scientists NEVER mention barosinusitis in toothed whales?
 These sea mammals have massive air sinuses and are the most prolific deep sea divers the world will ever know.
 I find it impossible to believe that scientists have never considered a diving-related pressure injury.
 To me, thinking whales never suffer sinus injuries is like thinking humans never stumped a toe or broke a leg.

-Stranded Whales and Dolphins Can be Saved
+We Can Save Stranded Whales and Dolphins

 Capt.
 David Williams

-Deafwhale Society (the oldest whale conservation group in the world)
+Deafwhale Society (the oldest whale conservation group in the world).